 But when our uber-impressionable mind has petrified an experience into an image, or a generalization about life, then all our experiences are limited by our filter.
 The freshness of life goes stale.
-The truth and beauty of the present moment gets wrung out of life by our squeezing it into a mold of the past.
+We wring the truth and beauty of the present moment out of life by squeezing it into a mold of the past.
 Remember, the mind is the origin and keeper of these images.

 If we want to dissolve the past experiences that are etched into our mind—both our conscious and unconscious mind—and free ourselves of these limiting structures, we have to become aware of them.
 Yep, there’s that word “awareness” again.
 And we can only understand our images in all their glory if we face ourselves in complete candor.
 We have to stop hankering after what we should be and sit with what we are.

-This can’t be done by moralizing.
+We can’t do this by moralizing.
 The problem isn’t one of morals.
 But sure as heck, moralizing can keep us from seeing what’s causing the misery in our life.
-Misery is always self-produced.
+And misery is always self-produced.
 No matter what we may think or how much we want it to be otherwise, it’s always an inside job.
 And so too is finding the solution.

 What happens is that we become ready to enter the second half of the cycle—approaching the state of being, in awareness—but we step up to the gate with our intellect and our will in our hands.
 We think that if we can just tamp down our will, manipulate our thoughts and discipline our emotions, we’ll be in like Flynn.
 We might even achieve some semblance of precarious peace, making us believe we are on the right track.
 But then our inner reality busts loose in a smoldering display of not-that-good-though, and we despair.